mjkaul/Learning_AI/bibliography.md

 Reach out if you have ideas for things to add.

-### TBD

-- https://www.packtpub.com/en-us/product/rag-driven-generative-ai-9781836200918 - this one is highly recommended by Jeremy Revenel on LinkedIn

 ### Meta ###

 These resources relate to how I've structured the project itself—e.g. what assumptions I'm making about how to learn.